-The tropical climate on Koh Tao means that it’s hot and humid all year and that there’s never really a ‘dry’ time to visit.
+The tropical climate on Koh Tao means that it’s hot and humid all year and the best time to visit is during the dry season in January to May.
 You should expect to see some showers whenever you’re here, but outside of the monsoon season the showers are usually short and sharp with the weather clearing up very soon afterwards.
 The monsoon can start as early as October and goes on into November and sometimes until mid-December too.
 Visiting at this time will mean you’re having to contend with lots of rainfall but there will be sunny breaks too.
 The increase in rain means that water levels become higher around this time so if you’re coming to Koh Tao for the diving, visiting from December through to March could be the best for you as all the bays where you can snorkel and enjoy the coral will be full of water.

 February is usually the driest month on Koh Tao, and from about April to September, when the sea levels have gone back down again, the beaches are broader and the tides and waves are low.
 This makes it a great time for sunbathing and beach activities, and can be good for swimming if you prefer shallow and calmer water.